index

 The Incidentals

-The show was called The Incidentals, a name that sounded like a shrug.
-Its first season had featured the public events everyone already knew — concerts, protests, midwinter carnivals, kapa haka competitions — but the cameras never moved toward the centre.
-Instead they hovered at the perimeter, studying the crescent of faces that formed and re-formed around each catastrophe or miracle.
+The show was called The Incidentals.
+Even its title felt like a shrug.
+Its first season had featured the public events everyone already wanted to watch — concerts, protests, carnivals, car crashes — but the cameras never moved toward the centre.
+Instead they hovered at the perimeter, studying the crescent of faces that formed and re-formed around each performance, catastrophe, or miracle.
 The tagline said: The drama of those who don’t.
-The first time I saw it (on a bus shelter, backlit in pale rain), I thought, incorrectly, that it was a joke.
+The first time I saw it, on a bus shelter backlit by rain, I thought, incorrectly, that it was a joke.